rickyramnath97/gps/README.md

 This is what it should look like:
 <br/><img src="https://github.com/rickyramnath97/gps/blob/master/images/config.png" width="350">

+### Power Up

-2. Now you can test the sensor and get readings by typing in the following:
+1. Now you can test the sensor and get readings by typing in the following:
 ```
 sudo killall gpsd
 ```